rtcapoquian/front-end-User-Service/README.md

 ### Registering for Events

 - Click on an event to view its details.
-- Click the "Register" button to register for the event.
+- Click the "Register" button to sign up for the event.

 ### Creating Events